gecicidegisken/gns3-usage/VPCS.md

 #### IP Address

 * `ip <ip address>`: Set the IP address of the PC manually
-* `ip dhcp`: Set the IP address of the PC to be obtained via DHCP

     #### DHCP
     * `ip dhcp` or `dhcp`: Set the IP address of the PC via DHCP